isabella232/rtos-docs-pr.it-it/rtos-docs/netx/netx-dns/chapter3.md

 ## <a name="nx_dns_host_by_address_get"></a>nx_dns_host_by_address_get

-Cerca un nome host da un indirizzo IP
+Cercare un nome host da un indirizzo IP

 ### <a name="prototype"></a>Prototipo